-Waterpark and Year Round Resort
+Waterpark and Year-Round Resort

-Schlitterbahn New Braunfels Waterpark is the #1 Waterpark in the World for the last 20 Years.
+Schlitterbahn New Braunfels Waterpark is the #1 Waterpark in the World for the last 21 Years.
 Located on the banks of the spring-fed Comal River in New Braunfels, Texas, Schlitterbahn’s flagship waterpark has 51 attractions on over 70 acres.
 Family-owned and operated, Schlitterbahn provides a staggering variety of river rides, waterslides, and adventures from mild to wild.

-Waterpark Location: 400 N. Liberty Avenue, New Braunfels, Texas 78130
+Waterpark Locations: 400 N. Liberty Avenue, New Braunfels, Texas 78130 & 588 S. Union Avenue, New Braunfels, Texas 78130

 Phone: (830) 625-2351